tnahs/easel/docs/configuration/pages.md

 ## Shared Attributes

 `type`
-:   Default: `null` -- Sed sagittis ipsum non tempus volutpat.
+:   Default: `null` -- Required -- Sed sagittis ipsum non tempus volutpat.

 `is-landing`
 :   Default: `false` -- One page *must* have the `is-landing` attribute set to true.
 This defines which page is shown when a visitor accesses the site i.e. `www.site.com` as opposed to `www.site.com/page`